batoulapps/adhan-kotlin/README.md

 [![Build Status](https://travis-ci.org/batoulapps/adhan-java.svg?branch=master)](https://travis-ci.org/batoulapps/adhan-java)

+Adhan Java is a well tested and well documented library for calculating Islamic prayer times.
 Adhan Java is written to be compatible with Java and Android devices of all api versions.
 It compiles against Java 7 to ensure compatibility with Android.
 It has a small method overhead, and has no external dependencies.

-Adhan is a well tested and well documented library for calculating Islamic prayer times.
-Implementations of Adhan in other languages can be found in the parent repo [Adhan](https://github.com/batoulapps/Adhan).

 All astronomical calculations are high precision equations directly from the book [“Astronomical Algorithms” by Jean Meeus](http://www.willbell.com/math/mc1.htm).
 This book is recommended by the Astronomical Applications Department of the U.S. Naval Observatory and the Earth System Research Laboratory of the National Oceanic and Atmospheric Administration.

+Implementations of Adhan in other languages can be found in the parent repo [Adhan](https://github.com/batoulapps/Adhan).

 ## Usage